 - Lowland Areas – These areas vary by geography.
 The southern area has Mediterranean weather patterns, with fewer weather changes.
 Austria to the west lies closest to the ocean, allowing greater influence on its weather.

 Snowfall varies by month and travellers should assess this before making travel plans.
-The temperature in the winter months are usually around freezing, but can be as low as -19 degrees Celsius.
+The temperature in the winter months are usually around freezing, but can be as low as sub-zero.
 If you are seeking pleasant warm weather, July and August are the best months to visit Austria.
-Temperatures this time of the year are usually in the low 20’s.
+Temperatures this time of the year are usually around 25.

 Austria has accessible public transit, particularly in cities.
 This includes trains, subways, streetcars, and buses.
 Rental cars are available.
-Your U.S. driver’s license, or an international driver’s permit (IDP), will allow you to operate a vehicle in Austria.
-Once you arrive in Austria, an “Autobahnvignette” is like a U.S. toll pass, must be purchased.
+Your Canadian driver’s license, or an international driver’s permit (IDP), will allow you to operate a vehicle in Austria.
+Once you arrive in Austria, an “Autobahnvignette” is like a toll pass and must be purchased.
 This will placed on your windshield of your car.

-Driving laws in the U.S. do differ from those in Austria.
+Driving laws in Canada do differ from those in Austria.
 Turning right at a red light is prohibited in Austria.
 The Austrian Government requires all cars to have winter tires from November to April.
 This are strictly enforced.

 Outdoor Sports in Austria